-HESPI Associates and Senior Associates (As of March 2016)
+HESPI Associates and Senior Associates

 At its regional headquarters, in Addis Ababa, HESPI maintains a core technical staff, led by the Managing Director to ensure that its work and policy advisory services have the highest level of professionalism.
 Other technical staff of HESPI comprises a number of senior associates and a large group associates, including economic and social research experts, and specialists in private and financial sectors issues, economic and financial governance, institutional capacity building and economic integration.
 These associates are supplemented by consultants on short-term assignments as required.
 Below is the list of Associates and Senior Associates by order of last name: